avalentino/bpack/docs/userguide.rst

        field_4: int = bpack.field(size=4, offset=12)
        field_5: int = bpack.field(size=4, offset=16)

-If not specified the offset of the first field is assumed to be ``0``, and the offset of the following fields is assumed to be equal to the offset of the previous field plus the size of the previous field itself::
+If not specified, the offset of the first field is assumed to be ``0``, and the offset of the following fields is assumed to be equal to the offset of the previous field plus the size of the previous field itself::